 - Grain: Add a side of Spanish Quinoa Rice or Cilantro Lime Rice.

-If you try this healthy chopped southwest salad recipe or have a question, please let me know!
+If you try this vegan southwest salad recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-Southwestern Salad is a fresh and colorful, well-rounded salad that’s cool, crisp and full of zesty Tex-Mex flavor!
+Southwestern Salad is a fresh and colorful, well-rounded vegan salad that’s cool, crisp, and full of zesty Tex-Mex flavor!